 Annual private jet spend ranges from approximately $200,000 at 25 flight hours on charter to over $4 million at 200 hours on whole ownership.
-What each access model costs at four utilisation tiers, where the breakpoints sit, and how to model your real annual spend across categories before committing to anything.
+Move the slider below to model your own year.

 |---|---|---|---|---|